rdonka/PASTa/docs/userguide/datapreparation.md

 ### Making the Experiment Key
 The function _loadKeys_ joins the individual subject information to the file key with the data for each session.
 Additionally, _loadkeys_ appends the unique computer user portion of the file navigation path to the beginning and the Folder name to the end of the raw and extracted folder paths specified in the file key.
 This creates the full path to the location of each session's data. __For example,__ _"C:\Users\rmdon\Box\RawData\Subject1-240101-121500"_.
 The created experiment key should be output into a data structure called _experimentkey_.

+__REQUIRED INPUTS:__

+- __computeruserpath:__ A string containing the portion of the filepath that is unique to the specific computer being used for analysis.
+This input allows users to easily switch between computers without updating the individual paths in the file key.

+- __subjectkeyname:__ A string containing the name of the csv file that contains the subject key file name, including the _.csv_ extention at the end.
+If no subject is needed (such as if every subject only has one session of photometry data), then subjectkeyname can be left empty (set to '').

+- __filekeyname:__ A string containing the name of the csv file that contains the file key file name, including the _.csv_ extention at the end.

 __Code example:__
 ![png](../img/datapreparation_loadKeysCode.png)